Sol Plaatje University

-Prof Andrew Crouch took over the helm on 1 April 2020 after the term of founding Vice-Chancellor, Prof Yunus Ballim came to a close.
+Sol Plaatje University is a public university located in Kimberley, South Africa.
+Established in 2014, it is the first and only university located in the Northern Cape province.

 History

 The idea of establishing a university in the Northern Cape gained political endorsement in 2012, most notably in President Jacob Zuma’s announcement of 5 July 2012 that the seat and main campus for the university would be the inner city of Kimberley.
 It was believed that there was “potential to inject new life and purpose into this historic mining city”.
 The idea achieved legal substance when a record of intention was signed by officials in Kimberley on 19 March 2013.
 Party to the agreement were national Higher Education Minister Blade Nzimande, the Northern Cape Province's acting premier Grizelda Cjiekella, and the mayor of the Sol Plaatje Municipality, Agnes Ntlhangula.

 The signing of the record of intention was a preparatory step towards a gazetted notice which would bring the institution into being as a legal entity.
 The university would be one of the first two to be established in post-apartheid South Africa – the other to be situated in Mpumalanga.